 We understand that diversity is much broader than gender, and that gender is not a binary construct.
-We aim to increase the number of women and other underrepresented groups at all levels of the organization.
-We plan to conduct an employee survey in 2022 to better understand how our employees feel about diversity at Rubicon Organics and identify areas we can improve in, so all our employees feel represented, heard, valued, and supported.
-We will then review our definition of diversity to ensure it reflects the diversity of the organization and how people identify.
-Moving forward, we anticipate reporting diversity statistics based on our updated definition.
+We focus on ensuring that there is representation of women and other underrepresented groups at all levels of the organization.
+We will have yet to conduct an employee survey to understand how our employees feel about diversity at Rubicon Organics and identify areas we can improve in, so all our employees feel represented, heard, valued, and supported.
+We also still need to review our definition of diversity to ensure it reflects the diversity of the organization and how people identify.
+If our definition changes, we will then report diversity statistics based on that definition.
 We will continue to post on different diversity platforms to help us actively seek out and attract diverse talent.
-We intend to obtain feedback on our hiring and people management strategies from our networks and Diversity, Equity and Inclusion experts to determine if there are additional platforms we should be using, and what other strategies we can employ to continue fostering a diverse and inclusive work culture.